 As a field of study, cultural evolution helps complete the picture of how human societies and cultures (as well as those formed by other species) got to be how they are, and providing insight into how they might continue to change in the future.

-What isn’t Cultural Evolution?
+What Isn’t Cultural Evolution?

 Despite touching on similar terms and metaphors, the field is largely distinct from both Social Darwinism and from Richard Dawkins’ popular theory of memes as the cultural equivalent of genes.
 Social Darwinism applied some of the conclusions of evolutionary theory to the service of a set of social agendas supporting a biased and linear view of cultural change (from “savage” to “civilized”) that worked to justify and further entrench contemporary power structures.
 Meme theory seems to be a less harmful riff on applying genetics to culture, but many cultural evolutionists dismiss it as taking its genetic analogy so far that it atomizes complex cultural interplays with its metaphor of ideas competing to go viral.

 Over the last century or so, discoveries in genetics have played an overwhelming role in the development of evolutionary theory, although gene-based inheritance is not the only arena in which natural selection operates.
-The study of cultural evolution borrows heavily from Darwinism theory, and is at least a partial homecoming — Darwin himself was keenly interested in the way adaptive behaviors might be inherited.
+The study of cultural evolution borrows heavily from Darwinian theory, and is at least a partial homecoming — Darwin himself was keenly interested in the way adaptive behaviors might be inherited.
 Cultural evolutionists use key Darwinian ideas like traits, selection, adaptation, or fitness, most cultural evolutionists are cautious to avoid over-emphasis on genetic parallels.
 Cultural evolutionists note that while many times ideas are transmitted vertically as a form of inheritance from parents to children through direct lessons or observed familial behaviors, at other times the flow is oblique, when ideas and behaviors are learned from peers or authority figures.

 Who Studies Cultural Evolution?

 Psychology, biology, sociology, anthropology, history, economics, archaeology, and other fields have all taken up aspects of cultural evolution but until recently there have been few efforts to unify those approaches into a single field.
-As David Sloan Wilson, helped found the Cultural Evolution Society in 2016 “In every discipline you have a minority of people that really understand how their discipline needs to be rethought from an evolutionary perspective, but almost always they feel isolated within their respective disciplines.”
+As David Sloan Wilson, who helped found the Cultural Evolution Society in 2016, said: “In every discipline you have a minority of people that really understand how their discipline needs to be rethought from an evolutionary perspective, but almost always they feel isolated within their respective disciplines.”

 A recent survey of “Grand challenges for the study of cultural evolution” highlighted a number of areas of key interest for the field, including identifying the processes by which cultural traits are transmitted and accumulated.
 Other challenges involve modeling culture as a complex adaptive system, and understanding the roles of social adaptations (from technologies to kinship structures) in cultural change.